SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

 Elements from Revit are placed into different Rhino layers depending on their **Demolished Phases, Design Option, Category, and Family Type.** In the example above there is neither Design Option nor Phases information so Categories like "Walls" "Floors" are the top-most layers.
 Sub-layers like "Exterior - Insulation on Masonry" are family-types.
 By exploding a category into sub-layers, we can assign different materials to each sub-type.

-Below is an abstract example of how layers nesting works with Phases and Design Option information.
+Below is an abstract example of how nesting works with Phases and Design Option information.

 .. figure:: images/revit_exampleLayers.png
    :width: 300px
    :align: center

-We especially recommend `checking your model`_ if Rooms are Not Imported, multiple phases exist in this model, complex window geometries exist, or you are overwriting the current model.
+We especially recommend `checking your model`_ if Rooms are Not Imported, multiple phases exist in this model, complex window geometry exists, or you are overwriting the current model.

 .. _checking your model: revitImportTroubleShoot.html